What is a Policy Proposal?

 Student Panel Round 3

 Deadline to submit policy: Monday April 24th, 9am

 Session 1: Tuesday 23rd May, 5.30-8.30pm, MAR 2.08

 Session 2: Thursday 24th May, 5.30-8.30pm, MAR 2.08

 CURRENT Policy Proposals

-When Policy Proposals are put forward to all-student vote they will be updated here.
+If Policy Proposals are put forward to all-student vote, you will be able to vote for them below: